SamuelLundquist/CIS322-Brevet-Calculator/README.md

 * If your code works as expected: 100 points.
 This includes:
 	* AJAX in the frontend.
 That is, open and close times are automatically populated,
-	* Logic in the backend (acp_times.py), and
+	* Logic in the backend (acp_times.py),
-	* Frontend to backend interaction (with correct requests/responses).
+	* Frontend to backend interaction (with correct requests/responses),
+	* README is updated with a clear specification, and
+	* All five tests pass.

-* If the AJAX logic is not working, 30 points will be docked off.
+* If the AJAX logic is not working, 10 points will be docked off.

+* If the README is not clear or missing, up to 15 points will be docked off.

+* If the test cases fail, up to 15 points will be docked off.

-* If the acp_times.py file is wrong or is missing in the appropriate location, 30 points will be docked off.
+* If the logic in the acp_times.py file is wrong or is missing in the appropriate location, 30 points will be docked off.

-* If none of the functionalities work, 40 points will be given assuming
+* If none of the functionalities work, 30 points will be given assuming
     * The credentials.ini is submitted with the correct URL of your repo, and
     * The Dockerfile builds without any errors

-* If the Dockerfile doesn't build or is missing, 20 points will be docked off.
+* If the Dockerfile doesn't build or is missing, 10 points will be docked off.

 * If credentials.ini is missing, 0 will be assigned.